The Science Of First Impressions Online

 What to Look For

-- Legal marketing experience: Agencies must understand Law Society advertising rules, including restrictions on testimonials, “expert” claims, and comparative advertising.
+• Legal marketing experience: Agencies should understand Law Society advertising rules, including limits on testimonials, “expert” claims, and comparative statements.

-- Compliance-first mindset: A design or marketing strategy that looks clever but risks discipline is a liability, not an asset.
+• Compliance-first thinking: A clever design that risks disciplinary attention is a liability, not a differentiator.

-- Transparent reporting: Expect plain-language reports on traffic, rankings, and leads—not vanity metrics.
+• Transparent reporting: Plain-language reporting on traffic, rankings, and enquiries — not only vanity metrics.

 Red Flags

-- Overemphasis on “bells and whistles” like parallax animations, auto-playing videos, or AI copy without oversight—often harmful to accessibility, page speed, or compliance.
+• Overemphasis on “bells and whistles” — parallax animation, auto-playing video, or unreviewed AI copy — that can harm accessibility, speed, or compliance.

 Marketing Strategies That Leverage First Impression Research